dextor19/downtable/README.md

 ### Parsing CSV File

-Providing an CSV file as a input for the markdown table you need to use the `WithCSVFile(*os.File, lazyQuotes: bool, trimLeadingQuotes: bool)` function inside of the `AddTable()` method on the `MarkdownTable` interface.
+Providing an CSV file as a input for the markdown table you need to use the `AddTableFromCSVFile(*os.File, lazyQuotes: bool, trimLeadingQuotes: bool)` method inside of the `MarkdownTable` interface.
 When using providing a CSV file you need to enable formatting options based on the type of CSV file, options `lazyQuotes` " double quotes are allowed in csv fields and `trimLeadingQuotes` leading white spaces in the csv field is ignored.

 ### Parsing JSON Files

-JSON files are also able to provided as input for markdown tables, using the `MarkdownTable` method `AddJSONFileTable(*os.File)`.
+JSON files are also able to provided as input for markdown tables, using the `MarkdownTable` method `AddTableFromJSONFile(*os.File)`.

 Parse a JSON file it requires a specific format: